annmary25/Home-Loan-Status-Prediction/README.md

 - 85% of loan applicants are not self employed
 - The % of loan approved for self employed people and employees is same
 - There isn't a considerable difference in the property area however 37% of the property is in semi urban area.
+- The income of employess is higher than self employed people

 #### Data Transformation